khomkrit199x/https-github.com-jackpal-Android-Terminal-Emulator/Frequently-Asked-Questions.md

 Sorry, this is a terminal emulator, not a game emulator.
 It has nothing to do with games.

-### Does the Android Terminal Emulator allow me to "Root" or "Hack" my phone?
+### Does Chameleon Terminal Emulator allow me to "Root" or "Hack" my phone?

-Sorry, no. The Android Terminal Emulator does not help you root or hack your phone.
+Sorry, no. Chameleon Terminal Emulator does not help you root or hack your phone.

-### Is the Android Terminal Emulator useful on an ordinary phone, that hasn't been rooted?
+### Is Chameleon Terminal Emulator useful on an ordinary phone, that hasn't been rooted?

 Yes!
-You can access the entire /sdcard file system, and you can install and run Linux command-line applications in the parts of the /data file system that are accessible to the Android Terminal Emulator process.
+You can access the entire /sdcard file system, and you can install and run Linux command-line applications in the parts of the /data file system that are accessible to the Chameleon Terminal Emulator process.

 You can also run command-line programs that access the Internet.